Posted on Tuesday, May 3rd, 2022

 The results section of research paper should include only the findings of the study.
 Specifically, it should ONLY include:

-Quick Tips when writing results section of dissertation
+Quick Tips when writing results section of Research Paper

-The following are the main and quick tips you should focus on when writing the result section of dissertation.
+The following are the main and quick tips you should focus on when writing the results section of research paper.

 Common errors to avoid when writing results section